Warmer days may still be some ways off, but you can start off many vegetables today to enjoy a super-early start to your growing season.

 This short video we share with you five easy ways to get sowing right now—and you may also read the full video script below.

 To grow your own food, plan it out right.
-Get a FREE 7-DAY TRIAL of our Almanac Garden Planner here: https://gardenplanner.almanac.com
+Try out the Almanac Garden Planner for free for one week: https://gardenplanner.almanac.com

 5 Ways to Start Seeds Earlier